 This is my version of an updated old-fashioned cookie.
 Where I grew up, molasses was a staple.
 In fact, when I was a kid, molasses was as common as almost any other ingredient.
-My mom would bake cookies, cakes, and breads with it; we used it as a sliced-bread topping; (I loved to mix molasses with peanut butter!) it was used in baked beans and glazed ham; and even as a topping for fried bread dough (toutons).
+My mom would bake cookies, cakes, and breads with it.
+We used it as a spread on sliced-bread.
+(I loved to mix molasses with peanut butter!)
+It was used in baked beans and glazed ham; and even as a topping for fried bread dough (toutons).

-I won’t even tell you that a teaspoon of molasses, slightly warmed by hovering the spoon over your stove’s burner, and carefully allowing the warm, sticky syrup to pour into your ear, and then gently stuffed with cotton, will relieve an ear ache.
-I promise; I won’t tell you that!
+Did you know that molasses can be medicinal?
+A teaspoon of molasses, which as been slightly warmed by hovering the spoon over your stove’s burner, and carefully allowing the warm, sticky syrup to pour into your ear, and then gently stuffed with cotton, will relieve an ear ache.
+I’m sure there are many fellow Newfoundlander’s who know just what I’m talking about!
+It was an instant relief for an ear ache.

-It’s not something I commonly use anymore for obvious reasons, but it’s always present in my pantry.
-I don’t get to use it as much as I’d like, because I very rarely make traditional Newfoundland cakes or bread like my mom used to make, and smearing it on a slice of bread with peanut butter is a thing of the past.
+Molasses is always present in my pantry.
+I don’t get to use it as much as my mom did, even though I often make traditional Newfoundland recipes.
+However, it’s been many, many years since I’ve spread it on bread!
 It was delicious when I was younger, but my tastes have changed over the years.

 As a take-along holiday treat, Old Fashioned Molasses Cookies are a winner.
 Not only are they easy to make, and use very inexpensive ingredients, there’s also no fussing about with sprinkles or icing of any kind.
 This, of course, make them very easy to pile high into a box; tie a big ribbon on it and you’ll be the cookie hero at this year’s Christmas parties and functions.